wharfkit/website/src/lib/docs/AccountKit/ResourceMethod.md

 # Resource (Method)

-The resource method provides a structured way to access resource-related details for a specific resource type within an Antelope blockchain account.
-The method returns an instance of the Resource class.
+The resource method provides a way to obtain a specific [resource](/docs/account-kit/resource) instance from an [account](/docs/account-kit/account) instance.

 ## Usage